 Gene therapy is an approach whereby gene expression is directly altered in patients to address the underlying cause or predominant manifestations of disease.
-CNS diseases are a leading driver of global disease burden and represent the single largest biopharmaceutical market with estimated worldwide annual sales of over \$125 billion in 2013.
-However, due to the limited treatment options available for many CNS diseases, there remains significant unmet medical need and an opportunit for AAV gene therapy to transform the lives of patients with severe CNS diseases.
+CNS diseases are a leading driver of global disease burden and represent the single largest biopharmaceutical market with estimated worldwide annual sales of over \$125 billion in 2013, with the five severe CNS indications that we are currently targeting representing only a portion of this market.
+Due to the limited treatment options available for many CNS diseases, there remains significant unmet medical need and an opportunity for AAV gene therapy to transform the lives of many patients with CNS diseases.
 We believe that the targeted nature of gene therapy will enable powerful treatment options and provide patients with meaningful and durable benefits.

-Our gene therapy approach uses AAV vectors, which we believe are ideal vectors for CNS gene therapy.
-AAV is able to transfer a therapeutic gene, or transgene, into target cells in the CNS and is believed to be safe.
-AAV vectors do not readily integrate into the genome of the target cell, thereby reducing the potential for oncogenesis.
-While AAV gene therapy can potentially be harnessed for multiple treatment modalities, we are currently focused on gene replacement and gene knockdown approaches.
-Gene replacement is intended to restore the expression of a protein that is either not expressed, expressed at abnormally low levels or functionally mutated with loss of function.
+Our gene therapy approach uses AAV vectors, which are modified, non-replicating versions of AAV, and which we believe are ideal vectors for CNS gene therapy.
+AAV is able to transfer a therapeutic gene, or transgene, into target cells in the CNS and is believed to be safe, as no AAV vector-related serious adverse events, or SAEs, have been reported in the more than 1,300 patients that we estimate have been treated with AAV gene therapy to date, including 200 patients treated for CNS indications.
+AAV vectors do not readily integrate into the genome of the target cell, thereby reducing the potential for oncogenesis, or the induction of cancer While AAV gene therapy can potentially be harnessed for multiple treatment methods, we are currently focused on gene replacement and gene knockdown approache Gene replacement is intended to restore the expression of a protein that is either not expressed, expressed at abnormally low levels or functionally mutated with loss o function.
 Gene knockdown is intended to reduce the expression of a pathologically mutated protein that has detrimental effects.

 There are several reasons why we believe that CNS diseases are well-suited for AAV gene therapy.
 Many CNS diseases are caused by well-defined mutations in genes and these genes represent genetically validated drug targets for AAV gene therapy.
-Advances in delivery techniques allow for local delivery of AAV vectors to discrete regions in the brain or broader delivery throughout the spinal cord via the cerebrospinal fluid, or CSF.
+Advances in delivery techniques allow for local delivery of AAV vectors to discrete regions of the brain or broader delivery to cells within and surrounding the spinal cord via the cerebrospinal fluid, or CSF.
 Long-term gene expression may be achievable as cells in the CNS no longer divide, eliminating the potential for cell division to dilute expression of the therapeutic gene.